Who did what first?

 1815 Napoleon escapes from Elba and raises an army, but loses at Waterloo and

 surrenders.
 This marks the end of the Napoleonic Wars.

 1815 The birth of Ada Lovelace, the only legitimate child of Lord Byron.
 She

-may have has the first computer
+may have been the first computer

 programmer because she formulated the first algorithm for